Upcoming Events

 For museum members only: Learn more about A Bayou State of Mind with LSUMOA Chief Curator Michelle Schulte.

 Celebrate Louisiana’s vibrant culture with an afternoon of art, music, and hands-on fun!
-Explore artwork inspired by the bayou, create your own prints with Gelli plates, and enjoy activities for all ages.
+Explore artwork inspired by the bayou and create your own lantern with artist Jamey Grimes.
 Generous support provided by Art Bridges Foundation’s Access for All program.

 A Bayou State of Mind Artist James Michalopoulos speaks at 5:30 PM at LSUMOA (fifth floor), followed immediately by a reception in the Gallery at Manship, location of his exhibition.